Tree cover gain 2000-2020 visualized on the GFW map

 The old and new data also feature slightly different definitions of gain due to the methodological shift from measuring canopy cover to measuring tree cover height, as described above.
 The old data defined gain as an increase in tree cover to at least 50% canopy cover, while the new data defines gain as an increase in tree cover to at least five meters tall.

 Like the previous data, the new gain data is available at 30-meter resolution and was produced by the GLAD lab at the University of Maryland based on Landsat satellite images.
-Starting in 2023, future versions of this data will show annual tree cover gain, not just for two points in time.
+Future versions of this data will show annual tree cover gain, not just for two points in time.

 What is Net Change, and Why is it Important?